Bennybenassius/RV32I-Team15/Personal_Statements/Yueming_Wang/Yueming_Wang.md

 #### CID: 02061452, Github username: rrroooyyywang

 ---
-REMARK: all commit links in this personal statment are not the finalized version.
+REMARK: all commit links in this personal statement are not the finalized version.
 But is the first time of the corresponding commit.
-### Inctroduction
+### Introduction
 In this section I would like to describe my statement structure.

 During this project, our team work with each other closely and deliver jobs for each version evenly.
-So the focus of each person veries with versions.
+So the focus of each person varies with versions.
 I fully participated and made contributions in every version.

-Therefore, in this personal statment, I will satate my work for each of 4 versions and also my little invention, test_toolkit, in five sections.
+Therefore, in this personal statement, I will state my work for each of 4 versions and also my little invention, test_toolkit, in five sections.
 In each section, I will go into describe what I have done and what special there are.

 After that I will reflect what I have learn, what I did well and what I can improve.

 Last but not least, I will state what I would like to carry on to do that is inspired by this project.
-### VERSION-1-SINGLECYCLEx
+### VERSION-1-SINGLECYCLE

-Our version 1 single cycle cpu is basicly migrate from Lab4.
+Our version 1 single cycle cpu is basically migrate from Lab4.
 In Lab4, I was in charge of doing the top level design, testbench and debugging in Lab4 and I carry on to do this in our version 1 cpu.
-In additional to that, I design our whole memory module ([commit](https://github.com/Bennybenassius/RV32I-Team15/commit/fcdafe012e920198a7db647a6029b93534b1e0e7)) and add lb, lbu, sw and sb instruction to our cpu ([commit](https://github.com/Bennybenassius/RV32I-Team15/commit/2c42a6b6437dea211124f82572efc7eeca4b28db) and [commit](https://github.com/Bennybenassius/RV32I-Team15/commit/928766b461871dd04d06114918e0d6aa370f263e)) (lw is done in lab 4).
+In addition to that, I design our whole memory module ([commit](https://github.com/Bennybenassius/RV32I-Team15/commit/fcdafe012e920198a7db647a6029b93534b1e0e7)) and add lb, lbu, sw and sb instruction to our cpu ([commit](https://github.com/Bennybenassius/RV32I-Team15/commit/2c42a6b6437dea211124f82572efc7eeca4b28db) and [commit](https://github.com/Bennybenassius/RV32I-Team15/commit/928766b461871dd04d06114918e0d6aa370f263e)) (lw is done in lab 4).
 Furthermore, a special design on adding two more branch instruction(BLT and BGE) were implemented ([commit](https://github.com/Bennybenassius/RV32I-Team15/commit/4a73eff8d09d251c12b59fb19b9463b6521389cf)).
 This work is cooperate with **Adrian** (I code, he test).

 I also made two more non technical contribution to our group design.
 I suggested that our group can use do there job in seperate branch.
 So that people will not affect each other's work.
 Additional to that, I also come up with the idea of the control table (described in next part).